 Why should I hire you?

-For self-published or independent authors who are considering hiring an editor: Having your manuscript properly edited by a professional editor can make your book that much more polished when it is published.
+For self-published or independent authors who are considering hiring an editor: Having your manuscript properly edited by a professional editor can prevent embarrassing, costly errors in your published work.
+I can also ensure that your copy is optimized for your target audience.
 I can also make your text translate better for different audiences through localization and globalization.

 For authors seeking traditional publication who are considering hiring an editor: Using professional editing services preemptively may help you grow in both confidence and skill as a writer before you face the gauntlet known as querying literary agents.